-It is recomended to weekly perform a printing surface calibration, and regularly clean the surface.
+It is recommended to weekly perform a printing surface calibration and regularly clean the surface.

 1. Run a Printer Calibration and recalibrate the Z axis in both heads.

 2. Print the Mesh file to check the printing surface flatness: *Sigmax file meshX.gcode

 3. If the printing surface isn't perfectly flat, try to manually adjust the back screw nut and the front thumbscrews of your platform.
 You can use an 8mm Socket Driver on the backside screw.

 Move the hotend and place the nozzle over the printing surface, using it as a reference.
 Print again the mesh.gcode file and verify the surface flatness.

 Once you get a good result, follow these steps:

 3.1.
 Connect the printer to your computer using the USB cable.

 Tip: If your computer USB port can't detect the printer, follow this article:

 3.2.
 Download, install and configure Pronterface on your computer following the instructions on this link: Pronterface.